ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     with your actual project code and username.
 Alternatively, you could enter `${HOME/home/work}` in place of `/work/t01/t01/auser`.
     That command fragment expands `${HOME}` and then replaces the `home` part with `work`.

-Installing packages to your local environment is as simple as `pip install <package name>`.
+Installing packages to your local environment is as simple as typing `pip install <package name>`.

+!!! tip
+    The ARCHER2 compute nodes cannot access the `/home` file system, which means you may need to run `export XDG_CACHE_HOME=${HOME/home/work}` if you're working from within an interactive session as that export command will ensure the pip cache is located off `/work`.

 And when you have finished installing packages, you can deactivate the environment by running the `deactivate` command.

     (myvenv) auser@ln01:~> deactivate
     auser@ln01:~>

-!!! tip
-    The ARCHER2 compute nodes cannot access the `/home` file system, which means you may need to run `export XDG_CACHE_HOME=${HOME/home/work}` if you're working from within an interactive session as that export command will ensure the pip cache is located off `/work`.

 The packages you have installed will only be available once the local environment has been activated.
 So, when running code that requires these packages, you must first activate the environment, by adding the activation command to the submission script, as shown below.